WILLE-DAC/wip/V Imperium by-laws.md

 Bodies
 </p>

-There are 2 main bodies that contribute to the normal functioning of the V Imperium DAC: shareholders and the manegerial team.
-Stakeholders can be considered a minor body considering that they only participate in the proposing the managing team.
+I. There are 2 main bodies that contribute to the normal functioning of the V Imperium DAC: shareholders and the manegerial team.

+II.
+There are 2 minor bodies: Stakeholders can be considered a minor body considering that they only participate in the proposing the managing team.

+(ellaborate)

 <p align="center">
 <b>( article 12 )</b><br>